-A device must be able to sink posted requests targeting it without other dependencies.
-Posted requests must be able to make forward progress in the system or they will could block all traffic, due to ordering rules that do not allow other packets to pass posted writes.
+A device must sink posted requests targeting it without other dependencies.
+Posted requests must make forward progress in the system or they could block all traffic, due to ordering rules that do not allow other packets to pass posted writes.